 - Bamboo Technology: The spaceship the gnome travels in is cobbled together from, among other things, a mushroom, bathtub, and plastic bottle.

-- Callback: The planetoid of the alien invaders from Samorost 2 can be seen through the telescope, if it's forward.
+- Callback: The planetoids of the alien worlds from the previous two games can be seen through the telescope, depending on its orientation.

 - Cool Starship: Made from a mushroom, the top of a plastic bottle, and the controls from a crane!

 - Fallen Hero: The antagonist was one of the good monks, but was corrupted by the power of the black orb used to activate the robot.

 - Easter Egg: The game has a few after completing the main storyline.

 - Some of the planets revisited show spirits happy.

 - The remains of the slain dragon can be found throughout the worlds.

 - Pointing the telescope left after game completion replaces the planet seen with a cherry.